Stonehenge: Stonehenge 3 I ()

+What was to become known as the Altar Stone was believed to have been derived from the Senni Beds, perhaps from 50 mi east of the Preseli Hills in the Brecon Beacons.
+Work announced in 2024 by a team from Curtin University, who analysed the chemical composition of fragments of rock that had fallen off the Altar Stone, and dated them, found that the best match was with rocks in the Orcadian Basin (which includes Caithness, Orkney, and the Moray Firth regions of north-eastern Scotland).
+The researchers stated that this implies the stone was transported some 430 mile, and thus demonstrates cultural links between Southern England and Northern Scotland.

-The north-eastern entrance was widened at this time, with the result that it precisely matched the direction of the midsummer sunrise and midwinter sunset of the period.
-This phase of the monument was abandoned unfinished, however; the small standing stones were apparently removed and the Q and R holes purposefully backfilled.
+The north-eastern entrance was widened at this time, so that it precisely matched the direction of the midsummer sunrise and midwinter sunset for the period.
+This phase of the monument was abandoned unfinished; however, the small standing stones were apparently removed, and the Q and R holes were purposefully backfilled.

 The Heel Stone, a Tertiary sandstone, may also have been erected outside the north-eastern entrance during this period.
 It cannot be accurately dated and may have been installed at any time during phase 3.
 At first, it was accompanied by a second stone, which is no longer visible.
 Two, or possibly three, large portal stones were set up just inside the north-eastern entrance, of which only one, the fallen Slaughter Stone, 4.9 m long, now remains.
 Other features, loosely dated to phase 3, include the four Station Stones, two of which stood atop mounds.
 The mounds are known as "barrows" although they do not contain burials.
 Stonehenge Avenue, a parallel pair of ditches and banks leading 2 mi to the River Avon, was also added.